Life Insurance with Anemia.

 The problem is…

-That there are a lot of reasons why someone might become anemic, many of which aren’t something that is going to give a life insurance underwriter all that much to worry about while other “causes” could play a major role in determining whether or not you’re going to be able to qualify for a traditional term or whole life insurance policy.
+While other “causes” could certainly play a major role in determining whether or not you’re going to qualify for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I have been diagnosed with Anemia?

-To understand why a life insurance company is likely to “care” if an individual has been diagnosed with Anemia, it’s probably better to think of anemia as a “symptom” of some other “kind” of pre-existing medical condition rather than the actual “condition” itself.
-After all this is usually how being “anemic” will be viewed by a life insurance underwriter.
+To understand why a life insurance company is likely to “care” if an individual has been diagnosed with Anemia, it’s probably better to think of Anemia as a “symptom” of some other “kind” of pre-existing medical condition rather than the actual “condition” itself.
+After all, this is usually how a life insurance underwriter will view being “anemic”.